racket/racket7/racket/src/cs/README.txt

    the foreign content to/from a byte string or use `ptr-ref` and `ptr-set!` to read and write at the address.

+ * When `_bytes` is used as an argument type, beware that a byte string is not implicitly terminated with a NUL byte.
+When `_bytes` is used as a result type, the C result is copied into a fresh byte string.

  * The 'atomic-interior allocation mode returns memory that is allowed to move after the cpointer returned by allocation becomes unreachable.